jimdigriz/uap-erlang/README.md

 ## TODO

- * fix/investigate why the device tests fail (UA and OS are fine though)
+ * fix/investigate why the device tests fail (looks like the testdata its-self is broken)

 # Preflight